barryclark/jekyll-now/codebreaker/_posts/_2018-03-14-CodeBreaker-Task-6-Just-For_Fun.md

 While the command to exploit the server can be done we can make it more reliable and smaller using the bot's ability to execute shell commands.

+ubuntu uses dash, so scripting needs to reflect that Created python to exploit server

 Drop files in upload file

 Use python